SPloganathan/Luv-2-h8/README.md

 ## Description

-This is an Interactive Full-Stack Application for creating posts/reviews with complaints regarding any place or business.
+This is an Interactive Full-Stack Application for creating negative posts/reviews with complaints regarding any place or business.
-Our motivation was to practice our collaborative skills, coding abilitiesthe and knowlege we've got during the past six modules of the boot camp to create a real-world full-stack application.
+Our motivation was to practice our collaborative skills, coding abilitiesthe and knowlege we've built the past six modules of the boot camp to create a real-world full-stack application.
 The aim was to create a blog sitesimilar to Yelp, where users can publish a claim to anything - this is world for the real "haters".
 So other haters/users could look through the blog and give likes/dislikes to the posts.
 In this application we fulfil the following requirements: